gowthamee18/snake-game/README.md

 2. Run the game by executing the following command:

-'python main.py'
+''python main.py''

 The game window will open, and you can start playing.

-Controls
+##Controls
-	•	Use the arrow keys on your keyboard to control the snake:
+	•Use the arrow keys on your keyboard to control the snake:
-	•	Up Arrow: Move up
+	•Up Arrow: Move up
-	•	Down Arrow: Move down
+	•Down Arrow: Move down
-	•	Left Arrow: Move left
+	•Left Arrow: Move left
-	•	Right Arrow: Move right
+	•Right Arrow: Move right

-Gameplay
+##Gameplay
-	•	Objective: Eat the red fruit to grow the snake.
+	•Objective: Eat the red fruit to grow the snake.
-	•	Avoid colliding with walls or the snake’s own body.
+	•Avoid colliding with walls or the snake’s own body.
-	•	Every 3 fruits eaten will add a wall segment to the game area.
+	•Every 3 fruits eaten will add a wall segment to the game area.

-Game Over
+##Game Over
-	•	The game ends if the snake collides with the wall, its own body, or the boundaries of the game window.
+	•The game ends if the snake collides with the wall, its own body, or the boundaries of the game window.
-	•	After the game ends, the score is displayed, and the game will reset.
+	•After the game ends, the score is displayed, and the game will reset.